-When It Rains, It Doesn’t Pour
+It Rains, But it Doesn’t Pour

 Whether you’re a toe-tapping jazz fan or a head-banging rocker, you’ll love the music scene in Seattle!
 This city is considered the home of grunge music—also known as Seattle sound—and produced artists like Nirvana, Alice in Chains, and Pearl Jam in the ’80s and ’90s.
 Not to mention, the famous “Baby Got Back” artist Sir-Mix-A-Lot helped paved the way for other Seattle hip-hop musicians like Macklemore and Ryan Lewis.
 And while his music career didn’t begin here, Seattle is even the birthplace of famous guitarist Jimi Hendrix!
 Want check out some on-the-rise local acts in the Seattle area?
 Head to The Showbox, Triple Door, or Neumos to see artists and bands of every genre.

-Epicenter for All Things Coffee
+An Epicenter for All Things Coffee

-Get Lost in Pike Place Market
+Explore Pike Place Market